solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 Because the issue discussed above is of tremendous importance to modern science, and because of the lively discussion it arouses in the participating circles, the editorial board believes that Dr. Weinland's preceding explanations should be immediately followed by Dr. Otto Hahn's comments.
 Dr. Otto Hahn writes:

-In No. 20 of _Das Ausland_ Mr. Anton Rzehak from Brünn goes against the "Organisms of the Meteorite".
+In No. 20 of _Das Ausland_ Mr. Anton Rzehak from Brünn goes against the "Organisms of the Meteorite."

 His evidence is essentially the following: